 In this chapter we present a collection of examples spanning many different fields of science and engineering.
 These examples are used throughout the text and in exercises to illustrate different concepts.
 First-time readers may wish to focus on only a few examples with which they have had the most prior experience or insight to understand the concepts of state, input, output, and dynamics in a familiar setting.
 4.1 CRUISE CONTROL The cruise control system of a car is a common feedback system encountered in everyday life.
 The system attempts to maintain a constant velocity in the presence of disturbances primarily caused by changes in the slope of a road.
 The controller compensates for these unknowns by measuring the speed of the car and adjusting the throttle appropriately.
 To model the system we start with the block diagram in Figure 4.1.
 Let v be the speed of the car and v_r the desired (reference) speed.
 The controller, which typically is of the proportional-integral (PI) type described briefly in Chapter 1, receives the signals v and v_r and generates a (normalized) control signal u that is sent to an actuator that controls the throttle position.
 The throttle in turn controls the torque T delivered by the engine, which is transmitted through the gears and the wheels, generating a force F that moves the car.
 There are disturbance forces F_d due to variations in the slope of the road, the rolling resistance, and aerodynamic forces.
 The cruise controller also has a human-machine interface that allows the driver to set and modify the desired speed.
 There are also functions that disconnect the cruise control when the brake is touched.
 The system has many individual components-actuator, engine, transmission, wheels, and car body-and a detailed model can be very complicated.
 In spite of this, the model required to design the cruise controller can be quite simple.
 To develop a mathematical model we start with a force balance for the car body.
-Let v be the speed of the car, m the total mass (including passengers), F the force generated by the contact of the wheels with the road, and $F{\rm d}$ the disturbance force due to gravity, friction, and aerodynamic drag.
-The equation of motion of the car 4-2 CHAPTER 4
+Letting m be the total mass of the car (including passengers), the equation of motion of the car is simply $$m\frac{dv}{dt} = F - F{\rm d}.
+(4.1)$$ 4-2 CHAPTER 4